ThetWin2023/sqlalchemy-challenge/README.md

 ## Name: Thet Win
 ## Date: July 15, 2024

- This program uses SQLAlchemy to carry out Data Analysis the climate of Honolulu Hawaii.
+ This program uses SQLAlchemy to carry out Data Analysis on the climate of Honolulu Hawaii.

  The program also analyzes a list of Stations.